Arlanthir/notes/concepts/Cybersecurity.md

 Monitoring and auditing:

 - CloudWatch: unified view of AWS resources and applications.
 Has Alarms to notify when certain thresholds are breached (CPU, network, storage).
-- CloudWatch Logs: Collects and stores log files from AWS resources, including EC2, Lambda functions, and more.
+- CloudWatch Logs: collects and stores log files from AWS resources, including EC2, Lambda functions, and more.
-- CloudTrail: Log of AWS API calls, including information about who made the call and when.
+- CloudTrail: log of AWS API calls, including information about who made the call and when.
-- Config: Track and record changes to resources.
+- Config: track and record changes to resources.
-- VPC Flow Logs: monitor network traffic in the VPC.
+- VPC Flow logs: monitor network traffic in the VPC.
 - GuardDuty: export active findings to CloudWatch Events.

-#### Protection
+#### Infrastructure protection

 - Web Application Firewall (WAF).
 - Regions and Availability Zones for fault-tolerance and high availability.
-- Local Zones: Extensions of Regions to provide select services for low-latency applications.
+- Local Zones: extensions of Regions to provide select services for low-latency applications.
 - Outposts: on-premises.
+- Layered networks (not using a single VPC) so that compromising a part of the network does not compromise the full network.

+#### Data protection

+- Data classification: sensitivity levels
+- Data encryption

+Encryption offered:
+- Key Management Service (KMS): Storing encryption keys to secure data at rest.
+- Simple Storage Service (S3): Built-in encryption for stored files in buckets.
+- Relational Database Service (RDS): Supports encryption via KMS.
+- Elastic Block Store (EBS): Container volumes.
+Supports encryption via KMS.

+Data protection in transit:
+- PrivateLink: Secure private network connections.
+- CertificateManager (ACM): SSL/TLS certificates.
+- Virtual Private Cloud (VPC): Create private networks.
+- Network Load Balancer (NLB) and Application Load Balancer (ALB) can establish secure connections to backend instances.
+- Direct Connect and VPN: Secure connections between on-premises and VPCs.
+- CloudFront: Content Delivery Network (CDN) with SSL/TLS support.
+- Transit Gateway: Interconnect thousands of VPCs and VPNs.

+#### Incident response

+Besides the audit tools mentioned before:
+- Security Hub: Aggregates security findings from services.
+- Systems Manager: Manage and configure resources, including automation for patching and compliance.
+- Incident Manager: Collaboration tools, automated response actions and tracking progress.
+- Detective: Analyze and identify root cause of security findings.

+#### Application security

+AppSec stages:
+1. Start with threat modeling.
+2. Implement automated testing.
+3. Perform penetration testing.
+4. Conduct manual code reviews.
+5. Centralize services for packages/dependencies.
+6. Deploy programatically.
+7. Assess security properties regularly.
+8. Embed security ownership in teams.

+Services:
+- CodeGuru: automate code reviews.
+- CodeArtifact: centralized control of packages/dependencies.
+- CloudFormation: deploy software and maintain consistency.
+- CodePipeline and CodeBuild: automated and secure software deployment.

+#### Container security

+Issues:
+- Container sprawl: containers are easy to create and scale.
+As the number increases, so does the difficulty to manage and patch.
+- Image vulnerabilities: containers can be built from vulnerable images.
+- Shared kernel: vulnerabilities in kernel can affect multiple containers.
+- Orchestration complexity: platforms like Kubernetes introduce additional complexities and opportunity for misconfiguration.
+- Microservices communication: more communication channels to secure.
+- Short lifecycle: rapid pace of change makes it difficult to maintain consistent security policies.
+- Monitoring and visibility: traditional tools may not be well-suited to containers.
+- Insider threats: inside access to host may compromise all containers.
+- Resource constraints: strong security measures may degrade performance or scalability.

+Mitigation:
+- Keep containers updated.
+- Principle of least privilege when defining permissions
+- Use secure container registries
+- Network segmentation
+- Container-specific monitoring tools
+- Scan container images for known vulnerabilities

 ## Tools